Organic farming: Biodiversity

+Organic farming supports higher biodiversity than conventional farming, but at the cost of lower yields.
+A meta-analysis found that organic farming had on average a 23% increase in biodiversity with a similar reduction in yield.
+The authors also evaluated whether biodiversity gains outweigh yield losses at the landscape level and concluded that organic farming is advantageous when surrounding unfarmed land is less than 2.4 times as biodiverse as conventional farmland.
+However, semi-natural habitats and uncropped field margins often exceed this threshold, suggesting that conventional farming combined with land sparing may be preferable in many landscapes.

+Hodgson et al. found that conventional farming combined with setting aside land as nature reserves is more beneficial for butterfly populations when the yield of organic farming falls below 87% of that of conventional farming.

+A 2018 review article in the Annual Review of Resource Economics found that widespread upscaling of organic agriculture would cause additional loss of natural habitats because more land is needed due to lower yields in organic farming.

+Labour standards

 Organic agriculture is often considered to be more socially just and economically sustainable for farmworkers than conventional agriculture.
 However, there is little social science research or consensus as to whether or not organic agriculture provides better working conditions than conventional agriculture.
 As many consumers equate organic and sustainable agriculture with small-scale, family-owned organizations it is widely interpreted that buying organic supports better conditions for farmworkers than buying with conventional producers.
 Organic agriculture is generally more labour-intensive due to its dependence on manual practices for fertilization and pest removal.
 Although illnesses from inputs pose less of a risk, hired workers still fall victim to debilitating musculoskeletal disorders associated with agricultural work.
 The USDA certification requirements outline growing practices and ecological standards but do nothing to codify labour practices.
 Independent certification initiatives such as the Agricultural Justice Project, Domestic Fair Trade Working Group, and the Food Alliance have attempted to implement farmworker interests but because these initiatives require voluntary participation of organic farms, their standards cannot be widely enforced.
 Despite the benefit to farmworkers of implementing labour standards, there is little support among the organic community for these social requirements.
 Many actors of the organic industry believe that enforcing labour standards would be unnecessary, unacceptable, or unviable due to the constraints of the market.